rackerlabs/technical-blog/content/blog/2019-09-13-migrate-an-sql-server-database-to-an-aws-rds-instance/index.md

 metaDescription: "This blog explains how to move a Microsoft&reg; SQL Server&reg; database to Amazon Relational Database Service (RDS)."
 ogTitle: "Migrate a SQL Server database to an AWS RDS instance"
 ogDescription: "This blog explains how to move a Microsoft&reg; SQL Server database to Amazon Relational Database Service (RDS)."
+slug: "migrate an sql server database to an aws rds instance"
 ---

 This blog explains how to move a Microsoft&reg; SQL Server&reg; database hosted